easylist/easylist/README.md

 **Easyprivacy**

-The goal of this repository is block tracking, improve end user privacy.
+The goal of this repository is block tracking and improve end user privacy, by blocking the following:
  - Analytics
  - Telemetry
  - Pixels